The NPRD

 03/26/2025

-Join Heather Hirsch, MD, and I for one of the most fun and intimate podcast episodes to date!
+Join Heather Hirsch, MD, and me for one of the most fun and intimate podcast episodes to date!
 For both clinicians and consumers, we learn from Heather about how easy it is for women to feel better with – you guessed it – FDA approved hormone therapy.
-Heather shares her business acumen and the career advice she didn’t … Continue reading Reverse Engineering →
+Heather shares her business acumen and the career advice she didn’t take – we’re thankful she didn’t because what she has created is truly amazing.
+This episode is full of personal stories mixed with professional expertise while including the most refreshing look at women’s health.

 #WhatsYourWhy